tmick0/gitlab-calendar/README.md

      `enable` is false.
    - `group`: Name of group to switch to after initialization.
 Not required if `enable` is false.
+- `gitlabApi`: Configures additional features accessed through the GitLab API.
+   - `enable`: Boolean indicating whether or not to load the GitLab API module.
+   - `url`: URL for your GitLab instance.
+Not required if `enable` is false.
+   - `token`: Impersonation token for the GitLab instance.
+Not required if `enable` is false.
+   - `inviteAssignees`: Boolean indicating whether to invite issue assignees to deadline events by fetching their email address from GitLab.

 The Google credential file is obtained when you create a service account.
 A service account can be created at